Speakers 2026

 Gorecky

-Swiss Smart Factory, Switzerland Innovation Park Biel/Bienne, Switzerland
+Head of Swiss Smart Factory, Switzerland Innovation Park Biel/Bienne

 Dominic Gorecky is a partner and executive board member at Switzerland Innovation Park Biel/Bienne AG.
 He co-founded and leads the Swiss Smart Factory, Switzerland’s first and foremost test and demonstration platform for Industry 4.0.